asam-ev/qc-framework/doc/manual/esmini_viewer_plugin.md

 ## Additional information

+#### Camera control

+See [esmini documentation](https://esmini.github.io/#_replayer) for a complete list of camera models and how to switch between different camera models.

+For example, to navigate freely around the map, press 4 to switch to the Terrain camera model, and then hold down the middle mouse button to move around.
+Press 1 to return to the issue location.Press H for more help.

 #### Which OpenDRIVE file to render

 In order to establish which OpenDRIVE file to render in esmini, the plugin reads the `InputFile` param from the result file: